gshanemiller/reinvent/doc/static_route_packet_design.md

 The key value is also inserted into the packet
 * The server TXQ transmits the packet and `RTE_ETH_TX_OFFLOAD_MBUF_FAST_FREE` will free it

-This arrangement makes for fairly efficient reuse of packets server side without undo memory copying.
-The only complication is that RXQs have to be careful to not receive new packets in a pre-existing `rte_mbuf` before the corresponding TXQ is done with it and it's freed.`
+This arrangement makes for efficient reuse of packets server side without undo memory copying.
+The only complication is that RXQs have to be careful to not receive new packets in a pre-existing `rte_mbuf` before the corresponding TXQ is done with it.